Tattoo ink: Permanence

-Tattoo ink is generally permanent.
+Tattoo ink is generally permanent, in the sense that it fades very gradually over a lifetime.
+The reason for this permanence is that tattoo ink is hydrophobic.
 Tattoo removal is difficult and painful, and the degree of success depends on the materials used.

 Removable ink

 R. Rox Anderson developed a tattoo ink to simplify tattoo removal, designed to be easier to remove by laser treatments than traditional inks, called "InfinitInk".
 The ink is encapsulated in tiny plastic beads; the encapsulated ink is stable in normal light, but under the kind of laser light used in laser tattoo removal, the ink is released from the beads and is absorbed.
-Anderson co-founded a company called Freedom-2 to bring the ink to market with assistance from Edith Mathiowitz, Joshua Reineke and A. Peter Morello of Brown University.
+Anderson co-founded a company called Freedom-2 to bring the ink to market with assistance from Edith Mathiowitz, Joshua Reineke, and A. Peter Morello of Brown University.

 Semi-permanent ink

-A company in New York City, Ephemeral, advertises its proprietary tattoo ink as fading 9–15 months after application.
-Some customers have complained that their tattoos are still strongly visible after 15 months or longer.
+A company in New York City, Ephemeral, advertised its proprietary tattoo ink as fading 9–15 months after application.
+Some customers complained that their tattoos were still strongly visible after 15 months or longer.

 Temporary tattoo pigments

 Mehndi body art involves applying henna dye externally to create a temporary tattoo on the surface of the skin, typically producing a brown color that fades in a few weeks.
 Health Canada and the US FDA have advised against the use of "black henna" pigment that contains para-phenylenediamine (PPD), an ingredient in hair dyes.
 Allergic reactions to PPD include rashes, contact dermatitis, itching, blisters, open sores, scarring and other potentially harmful effects.

 Jagua tattoos are a form of temporary tattoo made with a fruit-based dye.
 This dye is derived from a Central and South American fruit (Genipa americana) traditionally used for a variety of purposes including medicine and body art.
-Jagua ink creates a blue-black color that fades in a couple weeks.
+Jagua ink creates a blue-black color that fades in a couple of weeks.
 Jagua is sometimes promoted as a healthier alternative to black henna.